pipegalera/mojombo.github.io/blog/_posts/How to Audit Gender Pay Gap for a company using Python/2021-09-13-Audit-Gender-Pay-Gap.md

 \end{aligned}
 $$

-This equation is equivalent to the average difference in salaries by gender.
+This equation the same as before, but without any control coefficient.
+This is equivalent to the average difference in salaries by gender.

-- Second model.
+- **Model 2**.
 Controling for human capital (*Performing Evaluation, Education, Age*):

 $$
 \begin{aligned}